franiglesias/php-golden/doc/master_approval_cookbook.md

 }
 ```

 If you run it, you will see that it fails.
 It's on purpose, to make sure that you can run the tests, and to help you understand how the thing is tested.
-YOu can fix it if you want.
+You can fix it if you want.

 I don't want to show you the code of the GildedRose class right now.
 Let's see what we can guess from the test.